dcos/examples/kong/1.9/README.md

     - `cassandra.port`: Port on which Cassandra listening for query.
     - `cassandra.keyspace`: Keyspace to use in Cassandra.
 Will be created if doesn't exist.
     - `networking.proxy.external-access`: If `true`, allows external access to Kong's proxy port
-    - `networking.proxy.vip-port`: Port number to be used for reaching Kong's proxy port internally.
     - `networking.proxy.virtual-host`: The virtual host address to integrate Kong proxy port with Marathon-lb.
     - `networking.proxy.https-redirect`: If `true`, Marathon-lb redirects HTTP traffic to HTTPS.
 This requires 'virtual-host' to be set.
     - `networking.proxy.service-port`: Port number to be used for reaching Kong's proxy port from outside of cluster
     - `networking.admin.external-access`: If `true`, allows external access to Kong's admin port
-    - `networking.admin.vip-port`: Port number to be used for reaching Kong's admin port internally.
+    - `networking.admin.virtual-host`: The virtual host address to integrate Kong admin port with Marathon-lb.
+    - `networking.admin.https-redirect`: If `true`, Marathon-lb redirects HTTP traffic to HTTPS.
+This requires 'virtual-host' to be set.
     - `networking.admin.service-port`: Port number to be used for reaching Kong's admin ssl port from outside of cluster
-    - `networking.admin-ssl.external-access`: If `true`, allows external access to Kong's admin ssl port
-    - `networking.admin-ssl.vip-port`: Port number to be used for reaching Kong's admin ssl port internally.
-    - `networking.admin-ssl.service-port`: Port number to be used for reaching Kong's admin ssl port from outside of cluster

-    Note: Tweak the above configuration based on you datastore choise.
+    Note: Tweak the above configuration based on you datastore choice.

     Run the following command to add the app: